Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 4. Privacy and Compliance

 Your code is sent to AI company servers.
 For projects with strict compliance requirements (finance, healthcare, government), this may be a hard blocker.
 OpenCode + local models is the only fully offline option, but the performance gap is significant.
+For a deeper dive into AI agent security risks and concrete steps you can take, see AI Agent Security: 11 Things You Can Do Right Now to Protect Yourself.

 5. Skill Atrophy